samsuh/2026-journal/README.md

 # 2026-journal

 ## 3/17/26 - Tuesday
 - DONE - Bought a helmet.
 Shoei Neotec 3.
 It's a nice blue color, which is a departure from black and white everything, but it matches the blue passenger grab rail so it's nice.
+  - bought a couple accessories to finish it up. cardo mount, cardo boom mic. listed sena clamp kit for sale on marketplace.
+  - washed liners and disinfected everything i could.

 ## 3/16/26 - Monday
 Goals for today: